Former GOP presidential aspirant Carly Fiorina says she plans to vote for Biden

 “I am encouraged that Joe Biden is a person of humility and empathy and character,” Fiorina said on an episode of “The Ticket” podcast released Wednesday.
 “I think he’s demonstrated that through his life.”

-Carly Fiorina on Trump: ‘I don’t think he has been a business leader, actually.
-I think he’s been a very fine entertainer and manager of his brand.’

 Fiorina was the Republican nominee for a U.S. Senate seat from California in 2010 before seeking the GOP presidential nomination in 2016.
-She briefly became the vice-presidential running mate of another Republican hopeful, Sen. Ted Cruz (Tex.), before he suspended his campaign.
+She briefly became the vice presidential running mate of another Republican hopeful, Sen. Ted Cruz (Tex.), before he suspended his campaign.

+Trump responded on Twitter to word that Fiorina is siding with Biden this year.

+“Failed presidential candidate (thank you President Trump!), Carly Fiorina, said she will be voting for Corrupt Joe Biden,” he wrote.
+“She lost so badly to me, twice in one campaign, that she should be voting for Joe.
+No complaints!!!”

-Several other prominent Republicans, including former national security adviser John Bolton, have expressed misgivings about Trump but stopped short of saying they will support Biden.
+Several other prominent Republicans, including former national security adviser John Bolton, have expressed misgivings about Trump but stopped short of saying they will support Biden, who is the presumptive Democratic nominee.

 Asked about that by the podcast’s host, Edward-Isaac Dovere of the Atlantic, Fiorina stressed that she sees the race as a “binary choice.”

 “I’m not voting for Trump, but it’s a binary choice.
-So if faced with a binary choice on a ballot: yes,” she said, regarding voting for the former vice president.
+So if faced with a binary choice on a ballot: yes,” she said, regarding voting for Biden.

 “He will get a lot of pressure, as all politicians do, to be a politician,” she said.
 “And yet I think what the nation is looking for is a leader.
 What’s the difference?
 Well, politics is about win-lose.
 I’m right; you’re wrong.
 It is, unfortunately, often about an argument between extremes.
 Leadership, on the other hand, is about problem-solving and making progress and changing the order of things for the better, which means it’s about humility and empathy and collaboration.”